DigitalGeographyLab/accessviz-mapper-dgl/README.md

 **AccessViz Mapper** - A handy tool for mapping Accessibility Travel Times by different Transport Modes at Helsinki Region

 ### Description:
 **AccessViz Mapper** is a tool which can be deployed as a web app/desktop app.
 In this repository, the code can be found in a notebook which is rendered using Voila.
 Follow the instructions to make it work at your local disk by downloading the Repository.
-This tool was developed in the course Autogis by Bryan Vallejo.
-Original repo [Accessviz mapper original repo](https://github.com/bryanvallejo16/accessviz-mapper).
+This tool was developed in the course AutoGIS by MSc student Bryan Vallejo.
+[Accessviz mapper initial repo](https://github.com/bryanvallejo16/accessviz-mapper).

 ### Guided tutorial:
 [How to make Travel-Time (accessibility) maps with accessviz-mapper](https://towardsdatascience.com/travel-time-accessibility-maps-with-the-accessviz-mapper-tool-in-helsinki-7be23eadd4b0)